paramiyer/Ride-Hailing/README.md

 # Ride-Hailing
-# Predicting Customer Rating Probability – Careem Data Science Challenge Submission
+# Predicting Customer Rating Probability – Data Science Challenge Submission

-This notebook presents a solution to a real-world data science case submitted for a Careem interview process.
+This notebook presents a solution to a real-world data science case submitted for an interview process.
 The task involves predicting the probability that a user will **rate a trip**, based on historical trip and customer data.

 ## 📌 Problem Statement